eltoroit/LDS_Interview/interview.md

 **READER:** The markup code above does not really reference any record as we were seeing before.

 **EL TORO:** You are right.
 The logic is all handled in JavaScript, in the controller.
+And it looks like this:

 ```
 import { LightningElement, api, wire, track } from 'lwc';